 Only photo of the Salt Cay Divers new boat but taken a day later when the winds kicked up and the waves were breaking over the seawall

-Thanks to Mickey and Jayne of Flamingo Divers for the next selection of great photos.
+Thanks to our son Mike and Mickey and Jayne of Flamingo Divers for some of these wonderful photos.

 Mickey and Jayne several years ago and their exciting whale encounter